-• Course enrolment begins on August 17th: Students in consultation with their supervisor and the PhD Program Director are expected to have planned their elective course work for year 1 and must add their elective courses via ACORN by the SGS deadlines for adding fall and full-year courses (September 20, 2021).
+Course enrolment begins on August 16: Please see the Daniels Faculty sessional dates for your enrollment date according to your program.
+Students in consultation with their supervisor and the PhD Program Director are expected to have planned their elective course work for year 1 and must add their elective courses via ACORN by the SGS deadlines for adding fall and full-year courses (September 26, 2022).